-Cordyceps (Ophiocordyceps sinensis) is a type of parasitic fungi that grow on caterpillars in the alpine zone of the Qinghai-Tibet Plateau in north-western and south-western China.
-In Traditional Chinese Medicine (TCM), its efficacy in preventing different illnesses is one of the most well-known Cordyceps benefits.
+Cordyceps (Ophiocordyceps sinensis) is a type of parasitic fungi that grows on caterpillars in the alpine zone of the Qinghai-Tibet Plateau in north-western and south-western China.
+In Traditional Chinese Medicine (TCM), its efficacy in preventing different illnesses is one of the most well-known Cordyceps Sinensis’ health benefits.

 However, the production of natural Cordyceps is scarce.
-This attributes to the difficulty associated with combining insects to the right type of fungi.
+This can be attributed to the difficulty associated with combining insects to the right type of fungi.
 It is also challenging to harvest Cordyceps at the right time with manual labour.
 Because of this, the focus shifted towards the cultivation of this highly sought-after herb using biotechnology.

 There is a wide range of Cordyceps derivatives on the market.
-Currently, there are approximately 304 registered products that contain the word ‘Cordyceps’.
+Currently, there are approximately 304 registered products that contain the word ‘Cordyceps’ in Malaysia.
 These products are listed on the Ministry of Health Malaysia’s National Pharmaceutical Regulatory Agency website.

 According to Brandon Yew, a physician for Real Health Medical, Cordyceps can boost kidney function and enhance yang energy.
 It can also improve lung health, thereby helping to manage chronic coughs and breathlessness.
 It can be stored for up to a year if it is thoroughly dried and tightly sealed in a non-porous packaging and placed in a freezer.

 Neither plants nor animals, fungi are a group of organisms that mainly grow in soil or plant material.
 These organisms include yeasts, rusts, smuts, mildews, moulds, and mushrooms.